Table of Contents

 Geographic features have long served as silent arbiters of international relations, influencing the rise and fall of empires, the path of trade, and the outcome of conflicts.
 From the mountain ranges that separate civilizations to the waterways that connect them, the physical landscape of the Earth provides both opportunities and constraints for states.
-While technology and globalization have reduced the friction of distance, geography remains a fundamental variable in understanding geopolitical strategies, economic interactions, and security dynamics.
+Although advances in technology and globalization have reduced the friction of distance, geography remains a fundamental variable in understanding geopolitical strategies, economic interactions, and security dynamics.
 This article examines the strategic value of key geographic features—mountains, rivers, oceans, deserts, and canals—and their enduring impact on the conduct of international affairs.

 Natural Barriers: Mountains and Deserts as Dividers